Equis Bespoke Rallies FAQ

 Three tailor-made rallies.
 For every taste.
 Because we are so small, we are very flexible.
 Of course we can create a complete bespoke rally for every group size.
 Just tell us your wishes and you will be amazed at the result we present to you.
 We guarantee, we will deliver the best result.

-Are Equis private villas or luxury hotels?
+Are Equis private villas, luxury hotels or Hacienda Equis?
 Two times yes!

 Equis (Spanish: “X”)

-Our Equis are ideal for connoisseurs and cosmopolitans who want to design their vacation individually, love classic vehicles and are looking for the extraordinary – or looking for themselves.
-Whoever comes to us, “doesn’t go on vacation” or “spends his vacation here ”.
-Rather, he uses a stage for a play in which he is the main character, dramaturge and spectator in one person.
+The Equis are ideal for connoisseurs and cosmopolitans who want to personalize their vacation, love classic cars and are looking for the extraordinary – or looking for themselves.

 100% Carbon Neutral